 - a.
-Business or organizational start-up plans; - b.
-Fundraising (an event to raise money for your organization or a specific cause); - c.
-Litigation efforts; - d.
-Endowments; - e.
-Real Property; - f.
+Business or organizational start-up plans;

+- b.
+Fundraising (an event to raise money for your organization or a specific cause);

+- c.
+Litigation efforts;

+- d.
+Endowments;

+- e.
+Real Property;

+- f.
 Capital improvements; - g.
 Conferences/Conventions; - h.
-Salaries and fringe benefits; - i.
+Administrative Salaries and Benefits no more than 30% of award amount may be used towards; - i.
 Merchandising (HTA funds to purchase goods (e.g. T-shirts) which will be resold for a profit); - j.
-Computer equipment; - Projects receiving funding from other HTA programs for the year 2019, including, but not limited to, the Kūkulu Ola Program, Aloha 'Āina Program, SIGI, and the Signature Events program; - I. Projects relating to other niche areas than those specifically addressed by CEP; - m.
-Reimbursement for pre-award expenditures or costs before January 1, 2019; - n.
-Administrative costs outside of salary: Only up to ten percent (10%) of award money may be used for administrative costs.
+Computer equipment; - k.
+Projects receiving funding from other HTA programs for the year 2019, including, but not limited to, Community Enrichment Program, Kūkulu Ola Program, Aloha 'Āina Program, Signature Incubator Program; - I. Reimbursement for pre-award expenditures or costs before January 1, 2019;